 Nourishing Families' course Eat Talk Thrive offers the opportunity to stop, think, choose and make changes in a structured, supportive and non-judgemental environment, using a range of exercises and techniques.

 Nourishing Families aims to transform, step by step, how families experience food and mealtimes - which can have a positive ripple effect on other areas of family life.

 Encouraging a lifelong, healthy relationship with food early on

 Nourishing Families runs workshops and courses for parents and children in locations around Devon.
-Our Nourishing Families programme is also available for individuals through face to face sessions or via Skype across the country.
+Our workshops and courses are temporarily suspended due to Covid-19.
+One-to-one sessions and some workshops are available online via zoom.

 'Thank you so much for the thought provoking sessions.
 I came to the course thinking I would leave armed with loads of information on what a nutritious family meal looks like and recipes to go with it.